bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ### Get the Affiliate Conversion Tracking Analytic

-To get a Affiliate Conversion Tracking Analytic, send a request to the [Get an analytic](/...) endpoint and specify the `id` of Affiliate Conversion Tracking in the path.
+To get a Affiliate Conversion Tracking Analytic, send a request to the [Get a web analytic](/api-reference/store-management/settings/analytics/get-web-analytic) endpoint and specify the `id` of Affiliate Conversion Tracking in the path.
 If a merchant has not entered an Affiliate Conversion Tracking Code, `connection` will return as an empty string.

 <!--
 type: tab